Position Sizing™ Strategies

 The Position Sizing™ Trading Simulation Game

-This is a simulation game developed by Dr. Tharp and modeled after his famous marble game.
+This is a simulation game developed by Dr. Tharp and modeled after his famous marble game that he plays during workshops.
 You not only learn about position sizing, you also get to experience how big gains and big losses effect you.
 This helps you better understand how you might react to real market ups and downs.

 As with real trades, there’s only one position sizing™ question to answer: “How much do I risk on each position?”
 Properly manage your risk and you'll be on your way to profits.
 Do it poorly and you'll blow up your account.